 In a recent blog post, we benchmarked auto-scaling and demonstrated that an auto-scaling cluster was a lot less expensive and only a little bit slower than a static, max-sized cluster.
 In this post, we decided to quantify this benefit in terms of dollars and cents.
 Based on our results, we estimate that auto-scaling is worth over $300,000 a year for one of our customers for just one cluster.

 Cost of Node Hours

 First, recall that we based our benchmark on a real customer workload.
 We analyzed the cluster of a customer that runs a major consumer web application.
-This customer was running an auto-scaling cluster which scaled between about 100 to 400 nodes of the instance type c3.8xlarxge.
+This customer was running an auto-scaling cluster that scaled between about 100 to 400 nodes of the instance type c3.8xlarxge.
 According to Amazon EC2 pricing, c3.8xlarge instances cost $1.68/hour.

-Our previous benchmark found that a static, max-sized cluster used on average 32% more nodes every hour than the cluster which auto-scaled.
+Our previous benchmark found that a static, max-sized cluster used on average 32% more nodes every hour than the cluster that auto-scaled.
 Our customer cluster had a max size of 400 nodes.
 By extrapolation, auto-scaling would reduce the actual average usage on the cluster to that of a 303 node cluster.
 This 97 node difference translates into $162.96 saved per hour.
 Multiplying that by the 11 hours that the cluster was active results in a savings of $1,792.56 per day in EC2 hours due to auto-scaling.

 Cost of Analyst Time